Gustavo1803/Gustavo1803.github.io/_publications/ridehail.md

 ---
-title: "Ridehailing and the “First/Last Mile” Challenge in Public Transit: Experimental Evidence from a Ride-2-Connect Program "
+title: "Boosting Public Transit Use with Ride-Hailing Service?
+Evidence from a Multi-City Experiment"
 collection: publications
 category: working
 permalink: /publication/ridehailing